dustinpfister/hexo_sitesource/source/_posts/blog-sitemaps.md

 ## Sitemap automation

 As a site grows it will become increasingly important to find a way to automated the task of generating one or more sitemaps.
-I started out writing mine manualy, and it did quickly start to become a little time consuming, in addition there are concerns with errors when making a sitemap manually.
+I started out writing mine manually, and it did quickly start to become a little time consuming, in addition there are concerns with errors when making a sitemap manually.
 This post is getting a bit long, and there is much to say about it, so maybe I will save this for another post.